When programmers and cable operators get together, the talk inevitably turns to entitlement and authentication.

 Cable operators want programmers to limit Internet access to popular shows to people who are "entitled" because they are paying for that programming via cable subscriptions.
 Authentication would prove their entitlement.
 Time Warner Cable is promoting a concept called "TV Everywhere" and Comcast has talked about an On-Demand Online service that would funnel the online extras through its own Fancast.com Web portal.

-VOD can help programmers entice viewers to sample new or returning shows.
-But technical limitations about ad insertion make it hard for programmers to also make money from the people viewing those VOD shows.
+VOD can help programmers market new or returning shows as a way to entice viewers to sample the shows.
+But technical limitations about inserting ads make it hard for programmers to also make money from the people viewing those VOD shows.
 Still, programmers must provide VOD fare to cable affiliates because affiliates require it to help set themselves apart from satellite-TV providers.

-“A great marketing platform is a wonderful thing.
-But a revenue stream and a business for the programmers would be an even better thing,” Discovery Communications senior vice president of digital media distribution Rebecca Glashow said about VOD during the panel discussion among programmers and cable operators.
+"A great marketing platform is a wonderful thing.
+But a revenue stream and a business for the programmers would be an even better thing," Rebecca Glashow, senior vice president of digital media distribution at Discovery Communications, said about VOD during the panel discussion among programmers and cable operators.

 She pointed out that the "monetization" issues around VOD have existed for years, and suggested that those are issues that need to be addressed ahead of time before entitlement systems get implemented.

-But requiring all cable operators to completely agree on an authentication approach before experimenting with it is a recipe for failure, said Time Warner Cable of New York and New Jersey vice president of programming acquisition and new business development Bob Watson.
+But requiring all cable operators to completely agree on an authentication approach before experimenting with it is a recipe for failure, said Bob Watson, vice president of programming acquisition and new business development at Time Warner Cable of New York and New Jersey.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.

 Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.